Integrations/Channel Managers

 • The full record — the exact rate we sent, per hotel, with timestamps.
 Useful when an OTA reports a rate mismatch and you need to see exactly what was pushed.

-• The summary — a queryable row with the hotel, the connector, the request summary, success or failure, and the timestamp — so you can filter and search across years of pushes.
+• The summary — a searchable row with the hotel, the connection, what was sent, success or failure, and when — so you can filter and search across years of pushes.

 Silent on success, loud on failure — the way it should be.